-I never really understood it because I heard it before I’d lived it.
+I could never understand it because I heard it before I’d lived it.
 Now?
 I understand perfectly.
-I learned the hard way that God’s not a genie in a bottle.
-He’s not a microwave and He’s not my own personal Magic 8-ball.
+I learned the hard way that God’s not a genie in a bottle, He’s not a microwave and He’s not my own personal Magic 8-ball.
 His job isn’t to satisfy my every desire and fulfill my every whim.
 And sometimes, He’ll take us a long distance out of the way in order to bring us back a short distance correctly.
+In fact…

-My very own 5 Little Peppers all lined up on Easter morning, scrubbed shiny, with little man suits and lacy dresses, patent leather shoes and bow ties, marching into church.
+He will dare us to trust.
+I’ve wanted lots of things in my life, good things mostly, but none so much as a big family, messy and delightful like big families often are.
+Children and babies under my feet, crayons, crumbs and chaos, toys strewn, laundry in piles, play dough stuck to the kitchen table.
+My very own Five Little Peppers all lined up on Easter morning, scrubbed shiny, with little man suits and lacy dresses, patent leather shoes and bow ties, marching into church.
 My own fuzzy ducklings and me one proud mama.
-Big family blessings, fights and friendships, noisy meals around a big farmhouse table.
+Big family blessings filled with fights and friendships, noisy meals around a big farmhouse table, toddler kisses and scraped knees.
 My heart, my dream.

 We didn’t know as we wept over the infertility diagnosis.

-We didn’t know after they did the test where they shoot this dark dye into your nether regions to see if the surgery to open the fallopian tubes held.
+We didn’t know after they did the test where they shoot this dark dye into your nether regions to see if the surgery to open the last stubborn tube held.

-We didn’t know when the dye didn’t shoot out of the tubes as it should have but pooled into a stagnant, evil rorschach blot that mocked our pain.
+We didn’t know when the dye didn’t shoot out of the tube as it should have but pooled into a stagnant, evil rorschach blot that mocked our pain.

-After years of holding God hostage for not living up to my expectations I finally realized the value of what He’d given me.
+After years of holding God hostage for not living up to my expectations I began to realize the value of what He’d given me.
 At a women’s conference I heard Him whisper clear as a bell in the midst of my pity party,

 “Am I enough?”

 And it broke me.
 He slipped out of the box I’d worked so hard to close Him in and did the unexpected.
-He gave us one child with a world class gift, one with a purpose far bigger than I’d imagined and He said, “Can you take this on?
+He gave us one child with a world class gift, one with a purpose far bigger than I’d imagined and He placed this God Dare in our spirits, “Can you take this on?
 Will you?
-Will you be satisfied with the road your’e on no matter where it leads?”
+Will you be satisfied with the road you’re on no matter where it leads?”
 Then He took my heart hostage as He whispered, again,

 “Am I enough?”

-He never asks a question He doesn’t have the answer for.
-So like Moses, I let Him answer.
+God never asks a question He doesn’t have the answer for so like Moses, I let Him answer.